Chadian National Army: Founding and early conflicts

+Déby administrations

 Chad's armed forces numbered about 36,000 at the end of the Habré regime, but swelled to an estimated 50,000 in the early days of Déby's rule.
 With French support, a reorganization of the armed forces was initiated early in 1991 with the goal of reducing its numbers and making its ethnic composition reflective of the country as a whole.
 Neither of these goals was achieved, and the military is still dominated by the Zaghawa.

 In 2004, the government discovered that many of the soldiers it was paying did not exist and that there were only about 19,000 soldiers in the army, as opposed to the 24,000 that had been previously believed.
 Government crackdowns against the practice are thought to have been a factor in a failed military mutiny in May 2004.

-The current conflict, in which the Chadian military is involved, is the civil war against Sudanese-backed rebels.
-Chad successfully manages to repel the rebel movements, but recently, with some losses (see Battle of N'Djamena (2008)).
-The army uses its artillery systems and tanks, but well-equipped insurgents have probably managed to destroy over 20 of Chad's 60 T-55 tanks, and probably shot down a Mi-24 Hind gunship, which bombed enemy positions near the border with Sudan.
+Renewed conflict, in which the Chadian military is involved, came in the form of a civil war against Sudanese-backed rebels.
+Chad successfully managed to repel many rebel movements, albeit with some losses (see Battle of N'Djamena (2008)).
+The army used its artillery systems and tanks, but well-equipped insurgents probably managed to destroy over 20 of Chad's 60 T-55 tanks, and probably shot down a Mi-24 Hind gunship, which bombed enemy positions near the border with Sudan.
 In November 2006 Libya supplied Chad with four Aermacchi SF.260W light attack planes.
-They are used to strike enemy positions by the Chadian Air Force, but one was shot down by rebels.
-During the last battle of N'Djamena gunships and tanks have been put to good use, pushing armed militia forces back from the Presidential palace.
+They were used to strike enemy positions by the Chadian Air Force, but one was shot down by rebels.
+During the 2008 battle of N'Djamena, gunships and tanks were put to good use, pushing armed militia forces back from the Presidential palace.
 The battle impacted the highest levels of the army leadership, as Daoud Soumain, its Chief of Staff, was killed.

-On March 23, 2020 a Chadian army base was ambushed by fighters of the jihadist insurgent group Boko Haram.
+On March 23, 2020, a Chadian army base was ambushed by fighters of the jihadist insurgent group Boko Haram.
 The army lost 92 servicemen in one day.
 In response, President Déby launched an operation dubbed "Wrath of Boma".
 According to Canadian counter terrorism St-Pierre, numerous external operations and rising insecurity in the neighboring countries had recently overstretched the capacities of the Chadian armed forces.

-After the death of President Idriss Déby on 19 April 2021 in fighting with FACT rebels, his son General Mahamat Idriss Déby was named interim president and head of the armed forces.
+After the death of President Idriss Déby on 19 April 2021 in fighting with FACT rebels, his son General Mahamat Idriss Déby was named interim (and, later, permanent) president and head of the armed forces.

+Structure and organization

+The Chadian General Staff of the Army Headquarters is located in N'Djamena.

+The training institution of the Chadian National Army is the Groupement des écoles militaires interarmées du Tchad.